steftroubadour/yi-king/readme.md

 ## Mint the NFT

-To save draw for eternity, we mint an NFT
+To save draw, pseudo & question for eternity, we mint an NFT

 ### pseudo & question